25 Years of Travel Photography - My favourite shots from my travels

 When we were travelling through USA back in 2022, I was planning our stops armed with my geology guide for Arizona and one of the stops on the itinerary was Petrified Forest National Park.
 I didn't really expect much, but the park actually ended up blowing my mind and it was one of our favourite stops during our Southwest USA roadtrip.
 The Painted Desert is famous for its vibrant, multi-colored landscapes, composed of rolling badlands, mesas, and eroded rock formations.
 The striking hues of red, orange, pink, purple, and gray come from layers of Triassic-era sedimentary rocks and ancient volcanic ash, which have been shaped by millions of years of erosion.
 These colors change throughout the day, especially at sunrise and sunset, creating breathtaking scenery.

 Aside from the colourful layercake-like hills of the Painted Desert, the name "Petrified Forest" comes from the fact that the park is home to some of the world’s most impressive petrified wood fossils, dating back over 200 million years.
-The park also contains remnants of ancient Indigenous cultures, including petroglyphs and pueblo ruins from the Ancestral Puebloans.
+The park also contains remnants of ancient Indigenous cultures, including petroglyphs and pueblo ruins from the Ancestral Puebloans. [link to our southwest USA roadtrip blog]

 Licancabur Volcano towering over San Pedro de Atacama in Chile